trenner/yarn-workload-runner/README.md

 </suite>
 ```

-in YarnTimedGenerator.java fill in the Locations of above files and then
+the locations of the above files must be stated as arguments in the correct order

 ```
 mvn clean install
-java -jar YarnTimer-1.0-SNAPSHOT.jar
+java -jar target/YarnTimer-1.0-SNAPSHOT.jar src/main/resources/jobs.xml src/main/resources/schedule.xml
 ```